Phase separation in ion-irradiated compound semiconductors: an alternate route to ordered nano-structures: A Distinguishing Experimental Signature

-Because $\left(\alpha+\beta k^{2}\right)>0$ by assumption, and $\gamma<0$ is required for a finite-wavelength bifurcation, one therefore obtains $h_{1}\phi_{1}>0$, so that the concentration variations are \emph{in phase} with the height variations - the preferentially-sputtered species is on the hilltops.
+With this clarification, we now consider the theory of Bradley and Shipman, to which the second row of the matrix (\ref{eqn: stability-matrix-BS}) is relevant:

+Here $\sigma>0$ characterizes any instability, $A^{\prime}>0$ by definition (replenishment), and $B^{\prime}>0$ by assumption (simple Fickian diffusion).
+Hence, the relative phases of the height and concentration fields (as determined by the relative signs of $u_{1}$ and $\phi_{1}$) are determined by the sign of the coefficient $C^{\prime}$.
+Because the Bradley-Shipman instability requires that $C^{\prime}<0$, we conclude that $u_{1}\phi_{1}>0$, so that the concentration variations of species $A$ are in phase with the height variations.
 The physical interpretation of this scenario is that the surface first undergoes undulations due to an erosive instability, after which the preferentially-redistributed species is driven into the valleys \cite{bradley-shipman-PRL-2010}.
-The negative value of $\gamma$ implies that the preferentially-sputtered species is not preferentially redistributed, and so this species is left on the hills.
+The negative value of the product $AC^{\prime}$ implies that the species producing a higher net sputter yield is left on the hilltops, which stabilizes the longwaves (see Figure \ref{fig: instability-schematics}a).